 AIME ALLEY CARD

-Aime Card is author of And Beneath it all Was Love, a memoir about her experience with breast cancer, and Associate Nonfiction Editor at Pangyrus literary magazine.
-Her current work in progress is a nonfiction historical narrative about a women's track team in 1960 and their journey from Nashville to the Olympics in Rome.
-On the best days you can find her walking a beach on the North Shore of Boston with her sidekicks, Serendipity and Moose, baking with her daughter, listening to her son bang on the drums, or with a glass of wine in her hand by the firepit with her husband.
+Aime Card is author of THE TIGERBELLES (Lyons Press 2023) a nonfiction narrative about a women's track team in 1960 and their journey from Nashville to the Olympics in Rome and a memoir about her experience with breast cancer, AND BENEATH IT ALL WAS LOVE.
+Aime is also Generations Editor at Pangyrus literary magazine and a board member for the Boston Chapter of the Women's National Book Association.
+On the best days you can find her walking a beach on the North Shore of Boston with her sidekick, Serendipity, baking with her daughter, listening to her son bang on the drums, or with a glass of wine in her hand by the firepit with her husband.

 And Beneath It All Was Love